Us Companies Interested In Rare Earth Projects In Russia

 Understanding Rare Earth Elements

 Rare earth elements (REEs) include the 15 lanthanides (lanthanum, cerium, praseodymium, neodymium, promethium, samarium, europium, gadolinium, terbium, dysprosium, holmium, erbium, thulium, ytterbium, and lutetium), plus scandium and yttrium.
 These elements possess unique magnetic, catalytic, and optical properties that make them indispensable in various high-tech applications.
-For example, neodymium and praseodymium are used in powerful magnets for electric vehicle motors and wind turbine generators.
+Because of that, for example, neodymium and praseodymium are used in powerful magnets for electric vehicle motors and wind turbine generators.
 Europium, terbium, and dysprosium are essential components in display screens and lighting technologies.

 The Russian Context